FidoProject/Fido/README.md

 ## Getting Started

 The only dependency for the library is [SFML](http://www.sfml-dev.org/learn.php).
-Please install this before proceeding.
+However, this is optional if the full code is not needed.

 Clone the github repository.
 ```